mhuisingh/frailty-hourly-accel/README.md

 - `activity_hrs.dta` (NSHAP Wave 2 hourly activity data)
 - `nshap_activity.dta` (NSHAP Wave 2 raw activity counts)

 Place these items into the `data` subdirectory.
-Then excecute the following do-files (in order) *from the root of the project*:
+Then execute the following do-files (in order) *from the root of the project*:

 1. `build_dataset.do`